trucle9100/Security-Portfolio/AWS Auto Healing Website/README.md

 ---

-*This implementation demonstrates enterprise AWS infrastructure automation using self-healing patterns.
+*🟢 This implementation demonstrates enterprise AWS infrastructure automation using self-healing patterns.
 All resources configured following production-grade monitoring and alerting best practices.*